Title: A Genealogy of Liberty

 The idea that you might undermine your own freedom by acting with a consciousness which is false.
 False to what?
 False to your own true or real interests.
 Maybe not false to your phenomenal desires but false to your real interests.
 Notice how close Mill comes to this when he talks about the permanent interests of men — he’s talking about men always, I am sorry — as progressive beings.

 But the classic expression in late 19th-century social philosophy of this view is in Karl Marx.
-And Marx’s key suggestion is as, of course, you know that social being determines consciousness.
+And Marx’s key suggestion is, as you know, that social being determines consciousness.
 If your consciousness is determined by society in which freedom of action is conceived of in bourgeoise terms, then you will become the agent of your own servitude.
 Because you will be endorsing a bourgeoise — and Marx would wish to say a false — understanding of what is in your real interest.
 And I don’t need to tell you that that strand of genealogy has also come powerfully down into our own time especially through the German tradition.
 But Habermas — the great exponent of the distinction between phenomenal desires and real interests in social philosophy in our time — has of course been in the English language since the 1960’s and so this part of the liberal story also comes down to our time.
-That’s the most important thing.

 We know have — I think you’d agree — an array of different conceptions of freedom and it’s definitely beginning to look like a genealogy in that some choices are required, there are disputes here which are going to be irresolvable: some people are going to say We don’t want to add the self; some are going to say We have to add the self; some are going to say The external interference has to be only bodily; some are going to say It includes the will.
 So, there is no way of turning this into a narrative now.
 This is the collision that Nietzsche talks about.